Steve Clark (soccer): Columbus Crew

-On December 16, 2013, Clark was acquired by the Columbus Crew in a sign-and-trade deal with the Seattle Sounders.
+On December 16, 2013, Clark was acquired by the Columbus Crew in a sign-and-trade deal with Seattle Sounders FC.
 The Sounders received a 2015 MLS SuperDraft fourth-round selection in exchange for sending Clark's rights to Columbus.
 In preseason, Clark beat out Matt Lampson for the starting spot.
 He made his Crew debut on March 8, 2014, helping Columbus to a 3–0 win against D.C.
 United.
 He played every minute of all 34 league matches in 2014, as well as both Open Cup matches, as Clark helped the Crew finish 3rd in the Eastern Conference, returning to playoffs after failing to qualify the previous two seasons.
 After a first round bye, Clark and the Crew lost 7–3 on aggregate in the Conference Semifinals.
 He was named as the Crew Defender of the Year and was a finalist for MLS Goalkeeper of the Year.
 Clark also received the Kirk Urso Heart Award, voted on by his Crew teammates for displaying heart and leadership.

 On April 2, 2015, Clark signed a new Contract with Columbus.
 Clark played every minute of the regular season in 2015, helping the Crew finish 2nd in the East.
 After losing 2–1 at the Montreal Impact in leg 1 of the Conference Semifinals, Clark made 9 saves in leg 2 to help the Crew win 3–1 in extra time.
 In the Conference Finals, Clark kept a clean sheet as Columbus beat the New York Red Bulls 2–0 in leg 1, followed up by a 6 save performance in a 1–0 loss in leg 2 to help the Crew advance on aggregate.
 In MLS Cup 2015, Clark made a crucial mistake that led to Diego Valeri scoring the fastest goal in MLS Cup history.
 After the ball was passed back to Clark, Valeri pressed him down and blocked Clark's pass into the net.
 The Portland Timbers would go on to win the match 2–1.

 2016 was a poor season for Columbus.
 Clark started the first 32 games of the season and kept 8 clean sheets, but with the team eliminated from playoff contention, he was benched for the final 2 games of the year.
 Columbus finished 10th in the Eastern Conference one year after playing in MLS Cup.
 Following the season, the Crew declined the option on Clark's contract for 2017.